oat-sa/taohub-articles/faq/convert-tao-pci-to-ims-pci.md

 		'text!parccTei/pciCreator/ims/graphNumberLineInteraction/runtime/img/open-arrow.svg',
 		'css!parccTei/pciCreator/ims/graphLineAndPointInteraction/runtime/css/graphLineAndPointInteraction'

-- figure out a way to deal with other meadia file like `svg`, they can for example be bundled thanks to the requireJS `text!` loader.
+- figure out a way to deal with other media file like `svg`, they can for example be bundled thanks to the requireJS `text!` loader.
 You'll need to adapt the PCI runtime.
 - Launch the bundle script (see [specific documentation](https://hub.taocloud.org/articles/pcipic-development))

 		grunt portableelement -e=parccTei -i=xxx